 Oakland may have the soul of a chocolate city, but it doesn’t have the population.
 Black folks are now the third largest demographic group and in Oakland and if current trends continue, those numbers will continue to dwindle.

-Those years when we made up the majority of the school board, or elected successive Black mayors.
-They are becoming increasingly unlikely, and as our political clout declines, so too does the focus on the problems of Black children and families and the will to push for solutions, or even see them.
+Those years when we made up the majority of the school board, or elected successive Black mayors, are becoming increasingly unlikely.
+And as our political clout declines, so too does the focus on the problems of Black children and families and the will to push for solutions, or even see them.

 Black families in Oakland are also relatively poorer than they were a decade ago.
 The subprime housing crisis disproportionately affected Black families, many of us lost the most common form of wealth—our homes.
 And we are worse off now than we were.

-So we have less people, less votes, and less money, unless we increase our organizing we are bound to have even less political power and less opportunity.
+So we have less people, less votes, and less money.
+And unless we increase our organizing we are bound to have even less political power and less opportunity.

 Desperate times often call for desperate measures—or maybe I should say disparate measures.
-Because the prime beneficiaries of the current system, those who get free thigh quality public schools in the Hills, and the folks who pay tend to pay the cost are distinct.
-Schools will be closed, and we can imagine that they will ALL be in the Flatlands and ALL will be largely low income students of color, and I will bet you dollars to donuts that the most affected group will be Black students.
+Because the prime beneficiaries of the current system—those who get free, high-quality public schools in the Hills—and the folks who tend to pay the cost are distinct.
+Schools will be closed, and we can imagine that they will ALL be in the Flatlands and ALL will be largely low income students of color—and I will bet you dollars to donuts that the most affected group will be Black students.

 We need an answer for these families—and we heard a viable one as we were out in community that parents themselves will present.

-And as staff are let go under the “last hired first fired” standards—who do you this was last hired?
+And as staff are let go under the “last hired, first fired” standards—who do you think was last hired?
 I have already heard from young Black educators about not being invited back—the so called “non-elect letter.”
 So who is likely to pay the disproportionate costs there?
 More of the same won’t help us—and we heard answers in the community from educators.